Ghislaine Maxwell calls meeting Epstein ‘the biggest regret of my life’ at sentencing

 It comes after the victims of the British socialite contronted Maxwell about her role in helping sex offender and financier Epstein sexually abuse them.

-Following the series of emotional and oftentimes explicit statements from the pair’s victims, Maxwell - dressed in a blue prison shirt over a white long sleeved top - offered an apology to the women, and said she hoped her sentencing will allow them “peace and finality”.
+Following the series of emotional and oftentimes explicit statements from the pair’s victims, Maxwell - dressed in a blue prison shirt over a white long-sleeved top - offered an apology to the women, and said she hoped her sentencing will offer them “peace and finality”.

 She told the Manhattan federal court: “I empathised deeply with all the victims in this case.
 I realize I have been convicted of assisting Jeffrey Epstein to commit these crimes.
 My associate with Epstein will permanently stain me.
 It is the biggest regret of my life than I ever met him.